bluerobotics/ardusub-gitbook/troubleshooting/troubleshooting.md

 If you do not have telemetry, please troubleshoot that first according to the above instructions.

+Begin by verifying that your [network settings](/getting-started/installation.html#network-setup) are correct, your Ethernet IP address should be 192.168.2.1 and the subnet mask should be 255.255.255.0.

 If you have telemetry, but no video, make sure the video settings are correct in QGroundControl.
 The video settings are found in the General tab of the Application Settings (Q icon) view.
 The video source should be set to UDP video, and the port should be 5600.
 These are the default settings.
 If you change these settings, you will need to close and re-launch QGroundControl.